MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

     - The new Unreal Engine toolbar provides quick access to Unreal Engine related actions from within Visual Studio.
 The toolbar is available when you have an Unreal Engine project loaded in Visual Studio.
 The toolbar allows you to quickly attach to Unreal Engine processes, rescan the Blueprints cache, quickly access the Unreal Engine Log, and provides quick access to the Unreal Engine Configuration Page for Visual Studio.
 For more information, see [Unreal Engine Toolbar](/visualstudio/gamedev/unreal/get-started/vs-tools-unreal-quickstart#unreal-engine-toolbar).
     - You can now filter trace results by project.
 Also, results in each row now show the relative path and file name instead of the full path.
 Results grouping in the **Included Files** view is also improved:
     :::image type="complex" source="./media/include-diagnostics-improved.png" alt-text="A screenshot of the improved Included Files diagnostics results.":::
       The Included Files view has a new column for the project.
-The Project column is selected and projects such as (Select All), CompilerIdC, OpenAL, common, and so on are selected.
+The Project column is selected and projects such as (Select All), CompilerIdC, OpenAL, common, and so on, are selected.
 The included files are listed by relative path and file name and grouped together.
     :::image-end:::

 - CMake debugging